Road Travel America

 Glacier National Park covers 1,012,837 square miles and includes 131 named lakes.
 St. Mary Lake is located in the eastern side of the park, while Lake McDonald lies to the west.

 Lake McDonald is the largest lake, 9.4 miles long; 1.5 miles wide and 464 feet deep.
 Elevation at Logan Pass is 6,646 feet, while the highest mountain, Mt.
-Cleveland, rises to a height of 10,448 ft The park includes 25 named glaciers.
+Cleveland, rises to a height of 10,448 ft.
+The park includes 25 named glaciers, and is traversed by the Going to the Sun Road.

 Read more about Glacier National Park